mkaram007/passeg/README.md

   You should get a "Method Not Allowed" Message, don't worry that means it's working correctly

 # To test the requests:
-   Considering testing on a machine with IP address 165.227.235.228
+   Considering testing on a vm with IP address 165.227.235.228
    and running the application on port 8000
-   ssh on the machine using the following command:
+   ssh on the vm from a linux machine using the following command:
    ```ssh root@165.227.235.228 -L 8000:localhost:8000```
    enter the password